Frequently Asked Questions

 7. How does a local government entity sign up with the Clearinghouse?

-An annual Participation form must be submitted to your member organization: The NC League of Municipalities or the NC Association of County Commissioners.
-They will fax a copy to the Clearinghouse.
+There are several one-time forms and one annual form.
+Click here for the forms page that contains all forms.
+They must be must be submitted to your member organization: The NC League of Municipalities or the NC Association of County Commissioners.
+Once approved they will notify the Clearinghouse that we can begin accepting debtors and debts.

 8. What does a local government entity receive from the Clearinghouse when it requests the Client application software?